 Remember when the family would sit and watch a show together at the exact time it aired?
-Now, thanks to streaming video, kids have access to and are creating content that could not only be inappropriate, but dangerous.
+Now, thanks to streaming video, kids have access to and are creating content that could be not only inappropriate, but also dangerous.

 Live streaming is riskiest

 Using apps like Live.ly, Live.me, and Hype, kids can view and broadcast anything, including violence, sex acts, and even suicide.
 It’s literally talking to strangers and inviting them into your bedroom.
 Kids can be bullied by their peers or groomed and harassed by predators.
 It’s important for parents to look at these sites, understand them, and then have a conversation with their child.
 Kids tend to live stream in their bedroom and are more relaxed, leading them to be less on their guard about sharing information.

 There may be shows getting buzz that have content – whether sexual, violent, or illegal – that is uncomfortable.
 As a parent, you need to be able to talk to your teens about their feelings about these topics.
 Use these topics as ways to talk to your kids about behavior they see at school and how they handle it.
 Teach them how to react to these situations and what to do if they see it firsthand.